jkvc/twitter-scraper-lite/README.md

 ## config

+at the time of writing, the selectors are funcitonal out-of-the-box, but twitter might change their UI and therefore change the css names, so we might need to update the css selectors in the future

 ### `scrape.py`

-configure `TWEET_SELECTOR` and `ID_SELECTOR` with the correct id selector, find this by inspecting the twitter's search page. [here's an example search page](https://twitter.com/search?q=from%3Abarackobama%20since%3A2020-06-14%20until%3A2020-07-01&src=typed_query&f=live). be sure to choose the one uniquely id each tweet box
+configure `TWEET_SELECTOR` and `ID_SELECTOR` with the correct id selector, find this by inspecting the twitter's search page. [here's an example search page](https://twitter.com/search?q=from%3Abarackobama%20since%3A2020-06-14%20until%3A2020-07-01&src=typed_query&f=live). be sure to choose the one uniquely id each tweet box.

 configure `NO_RESULT_SELECTOR` with the box that shows "no search result". [here's an example search page](https://twitter.com/search?q=from%3Abarackobama%20since%3A2029-01-01&src=typed_query&f=live). this is used such that when there's not tweet found, and there's not "no result" on the page, we know we're rate limited by twitter and should wait for a while.